fastrgv/RufasSok/README.md

 ## Revision History:

+**ver 2.6.0 -- 16dec2024**
+* Updated hbox4 to hbox5.
+* Updated embedded solver.
+* Moved all 9 external solvers into their own sub-directory for less clutter.

+**ver 2.5.9 -- 24jan2024**
+* Upgraded hbox4 solvers, embedded & external.
+Now checks memory available.
+* Default method used by embedded hbox4 may now be set interactively.
+* Resizing is now done exclusively with mouse drag.
+* Fixed problem with the embedded ibox solver not respecting time limit.
+* Other code improvements & corrections.

 **ver 2.5.8 -- 8oct2023**
 * Revived OSX support, but without a bundle, and built without using Xcode.

 **ver 2.5.7 -- 23sep2023**
 * All cc-by-nc-licensed puzzle sets have been removed for complete GPLv3 compatibility.